Sears plc: Housebuilding and retirement of Clore

 In January 1975, the group was made up of the following divisions:

 Footwear retailers and manufacturers (British Shoe Corporation, now also including Curtess); Departmental stores (Selfridges, Miss Selfridge, Lewis's and Robinson & Cleaver); Engineering; Motor vehicle sales and service (SMT Sales and Service, Ritchies, Shaw & Kilburn, Gilbert Rice); Jewellery retailers (Mappin & Webb, Garrard & Co, Arthur Conley & Son) and miscellaneous (Liverpool bakers S Reece & Sons); Licensed betting offices (William Hill); Linen hire and industrial laundries (Sears Industries) and knitwear manufacture (Highlander).
 The group also had a 20-30% interest in the Freemans mail order business and a 6% interest in Swan Hunter.
 They also acquired at the year end housebuilder Galliford Estates.

 Clore retired as chairman in 1976 and was replaced by solicitor Leonard Sainer.

 Sports and Leisure

-Sears moved into the sports and leisure market 1978, buying Olympus Sports.

 In 1980, they acquired clothing retailer Wallis and US-based Butler Shoe Corporation in 1981.
 They sold Sears Industries in January 1982.
 In 1982, jewelers Conley were renamed Walker & Hall and in 1983, Sears acquired a 20% interest in Central Independent Television.

-In 1986 it acquired Blacks Leisure Group for £3.3 million but the transaction did not complete.

-In June 1990, they acquired Astral Sports & Leisure from House of Fraser for £9 million and renamed most stores as Olympus Sports, which by then was the largest sports clothing and footwear retailer in the UK.